kedro-org/kedro/docs/source/hooks/introduction.md

 Auto-discovered Hooks will run *first*, followed by the ones specified in `settings.py`.
 ```

+#### Missing some links and description that hooks can be registered from Plugin - and link to a build a plugin
+TBD
 #### Disable auto-registered plugins' Hooks

 Auto-registered plugins' Hooks can be disabled via `settings.py` as follows: